James5425/Education-Perfect-Bot/README.md

 # Education Perfect Bot

-### This EP Bot is written in python with selenium and is currently designed for the reading section of EP
+### This EP Bot is written in python with selenium and is currently designed for the reading section of EP and has only been tested on MacOS

-### I have modified the code recently so if there are any problem please let me know or issue a pull request
+### If there are any problem please let me know or issue a pull request

 ## Instructions: